The Fireplace and Firewood

 …..Our fireplace here in Nacogdoches with cats as andirons.
 Sometimes these are called ‘log dogs’; but, somehow, I think that is not fitting for our two feline fireplace friends.

-3 thoughts on “The Fireplace and Firewood
+3 responses to “The Fireplace and Firewood”

-1. Love it!!!
+2. Love it!!!
 Just washed the smoke smell off me from 3 days of campfires!!!
 The coat will also retain its pleasant fragrance for quite some time to remind me of this pleasant time.
 Another use of trees is to recycle the smoke smell….?

 Leave a Reply